Bachelor of Arts (BA)

 Learn and earn with Co-op, a paid opportunity for students to enrich their education with work experience.
 At UBC’s Okanagan campus, sign up for Co-op to: build your resumé with professional experience; learn valuable tips on how to successfully apply for jobs; expand your network of industry contacts; and earn money to pay for tuition.
 Inquire about Co-op by phone at 250.807.9623 or by email.

-UBC Okanagan offers an Interdisciplinary Graduate Studies (IGS) Master’s and PhD with an Optimization theme program in which students may have a Computer Science Department faculty member as their primary supervisor.
+UBC Okanagan offers an MSc in Computer Science and PhD in Interdisciplinary Graduate Studies with an emphasis in optimization in which students may have a computer science department faculty member as their primary supervisor.

 Gain Valuable Experience